GoogleChrome/chromium-dashboard/README.md

 ### Deploying

-If you have uncommited local changes, the appengine version name will end with `-tainted`.
+If you have uncommitted local changes, the appengine version name will end with `-tainted`.
 It is OK to test on staging with tainted versions, but everything should be committed (and thus not tainted) before staging a version that can later be pushed to prod.